At the "Golden Circle" Stockholm

-At the "Golden Circle" Stockholm is an avant-garde jazz live album in two volumes by the Ornette Coleman Trio, documenting concerts on the nights of December 3 and 4, 1965, at the Gyllene Cirkeln jazz club in Stockholm.
-Both volumes were released in early 1966.
-This marked the beginning of Coleman's contract with Blue Note after he left Atlantic Records.
-It also debuted Coleman’s usage of the trumpet and violin, instruments in which he took three years teaching himself to play after leaving Atlantic.
+At the "Golden Circle" Stockholm is a pair of 1966 live albums by the Ornette Coleman Trio, documenting concerts on the nights of December 3 and 4, 1965, at the Gyllene Cirkeln club in Stockholm.

+Background

+At the "Golden Circle" Stockholm marks Coleman's first release on Blue Note Records after leaving Atlantic.
+It is also Coleman's recorded debut on trumpet and violin, instruments which he took three years teaching himself to play after leaving Atlantic.